 Whole school approaches The universal offer to all children and YP.
 Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all our pupils are actively sought and highly valued.
-Pupil voice is heard in all aspects of school including School Council, class assemblies, PSHE sessions, class lessons, questionnaires, target setting and pupil conferencing.
+Pupil voice is heard in all aspects of school.
+Pupil Leadership roles include House Captains, School Council, Anti-Bullying Council, Learning Monitors, Sports Ambassadors, Playground Leaders, Eco Council and Librarians.
+Pupil voice is also heard in class assemblies, PSHE and SRE sessions, class lessons, questionnaires, target setting and pupil conferencing.
 Pupil voice is represented across all year groups and influences our decision making regarding learning, indoor & outdoor environments, rewards, outdoor learning, events and activities.
-Worry boxes in classrooms are always accessible and these are checked and responded to daily.
-Pupils with SEND are included in focus / consultation groups e.g. pupil surveys Additional provision is developed in light of student voice.
+Worry boxes / Worry monsters in classrooms are always accessible and these are checked and responded to daily.
+Pupils with SEND are included in focus / consultation groups e.g. pupil leadership roles / pupil surveys Additional provision is developed in light of student voice.
 Children are involved with setting their own targets.
-Pupils have access to 'trusted adults' including the school's SENDCo who is a Thrive practitioner.
-Small focused Thrive groups are used to encourage discussion, build confidence and guide how to voice opinions and views in a positive manner.
-Where appropriate, additional provision will be arranged in response to: Half termly tracking / school data Pupil Premium Questioning Target group questioning Adult observations Care & Guidance meetings / plans Lesson observations SEND is represented at Senior Individual support will be dependent on need.
+Pupils have access to 'trusted adults' including the school's SENDCo and Thrive / Trauma Informed Schools (TIS) practitioners.
+Small focused Thrive / TIS groups are used to encourage discussion, build confidence and guide how to voice opinions and views in a positive manner.
+Where appropriate, additional provision will be arranged in response to: Termly tracking (our school's academic year has 6 terms, 1 for each half term) / school data Pupil Premium Questioning Target group questioning Individual support will be dependent on need.
 We will make our best endeavours to take into account the views of individual children and parents.
 Individual support is responsive to the views of the child where appropriate.
-Pupil views are an integral part of CAF & Early Support meetings, Annual Review meetings and SEN reviews (where age and need appropriate).
-Wherever possible, documentation is produced in a format that is accessible to the pupil SEND Action Plans and Provision Maps are written for all children on the Record of Need and other vulnerable learners.
+Pupil views are an integral part of CAF & Early Support meetings, Annual Review meetings and SEN Reviews (where age and need appropriate).
+Wherever possible, documentation is produced in a format that is accessible to the pupil.
+SEND Action Plans and Provision Maps are written for all children on the Record of Need, 'On Alert' and for other vulnerable learners.
 These are working documents and are reviewed on an ongoing basis.
 Our pupil's views are supported through individual needs centred planning, target and outcome setting.
 Children on the Record of Need have a SEND Action Plan which is reviewed